 Consider a range of funding sources so your project is not reliant on one source.
+There are many options; collaboration with organisations to 'borrow' from their skills and resources, fund raising, businesses and individuals donating goods, donation of time by local service providers with specific skills, business support and sponsorship.
 Check the funder's requirements.
-Some funders will only accept applications from organisations who have DGR (Deductible Gift Recipient) status with the ATO.
+Some funders will only accept applications from organisations who have DGR (Deductible Gift Recipient) status with the ATO